searinminecraft/lina-discord/README.md

 # linaSTK Discord Edition
 This is lina rewritten to work on Discord.
 It has the same functions as the Revolt version but it's still work in progress and is incomplete.

-It is currently used for the SuperTuxKart Discord, but you can self host it yourself.
+This bot is currently used for the SuperTuxKart Discord, but you can self host it yourself.

 # Features